 - “What a Wonderful World” by Louis Armstrong

-A romantic movie night marathon is another activity that some friends may enjoy on Valentine’s Day.
+A romantic movie night marathon is another activity that some friends may pleasurable on Valentine’s Day.
 Pick a couple of your favorite lighthearted “rom-coms” and laugh the night away.

 Here are a few of our favorites: